 No midriff or torso skin may be showing.
-This applies to the front, lower back, sides, and waist of the dress.

-A selection of footwear is available to wear at the dance such as lower-heeled shoes; dress sandals; heels; open or closed-toe ankle boots; clean, not scuffed cowboy boots; clean converse (or shoes similar) or Doc Martens and Sperry boat shoes to dance the night away in.
+A selection of footwear is available to wear at the dance such as lower-heeled shoes; dress sandals; heels; open or closed-toe ankle boots; clean, cowboy boots; converse (or shoes similar) or Doc Martens and Sperry boat shoes to dance the night away in.
 Shoes/footwear may be removed for further comfort throughout the night & be checked in @ the Coat/Shoe/Phone Check-In area.

 Please arrive in appropriate attire and please do not stress!
 We do not want to turn anyone away due to a Dress Code violation; however, we reserve the right to do so without offering a refund.

 If you think there might be a problem with your attire for the night, please bring a backup outfit.
-You will not be allowed to enter the building this year if you have a dress code violation.
+You will not be allowed to enter the building if you have a dress code violation.
 We want everyone to enjoy the dance & to start your evening without being turned away due to a dress code violation.